plotly/dash-labs/docs/demos/dashdown_multi_page/pages/multi_page_apps/meta_tags.md

 ### Example: Social Media Meta Tags

-One of the nice features of this API is that it automatically creates the meta tags used by social media sites like Facebook and Twitter.
+One of the nice features of this API is that it automatically creates the meta tags used by social media sites like Facebook, Twitter, LinkedIn, and Slack.
 These sites use the app title, description and image to create the card that is displayed when you share a link to your site.
 They are also used in search engine results.

-Find more information on social media meta tags [here.](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML)
+Find more information on [social media meta tags at Mozilla.org](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML)
 You may also find [this article](https://css-tricks.com/essential-meta-tags-social-media/) helpful.

 The example below goes into detail about how to add an image to a page in dash.page_registry and what